It's Your Choice 2018

 Medicare Step 2 – Choose a Geographic Coverage Area

-The map also shows whether the available health plan providers are considered “qualified”.
-A qualified health plan provider meets certain medical provider access requirements (has the minimum allowable number of clinics,
+The map also shows whether the available health plans are considered “qualified”.
+A qualified health plan meets certain medical provider access requirements (has the minimum allowable number of clinics,

 hospitals and providers available in that county).
 Some health plans may be